 Wondering often as I do, I wonder if sometimes we turn our excuse dial to “ultimate comfort” because we really don’t want to be made well.
 We have become so comfortable in our situation that we no longer want to change.
 If we were made well again, it would mean having to give up our disability check, we would have to give up people feeling sorry for us.
-We would have to give up our handicap plague and park away front the reserved parking.
+We would have to give up our handicap plackard and park away from the reserved parking.
 We would have to become one of the regular people again.

 The Bible says, “The word was with God, the word is God”.
 How much more power and authority do we need before we begin to act on the word?
 If we truly believe the Bible is the living word of God Almighty that it poses the power of life and death, why do we shun the very power that it gives us to call on?
 I am amazed at the power of God’s word, the Bible has.
 We can take this word to countries like India and Africa and have revival, camp and prayer meetings and tens of thousands of people turn out to hear the word of Jesus.
 Without fail, thousands accept Jesus and salvation.
 Hundreds upon hundreds of people are healed.
 The dumb speak, the deaf hear, the cripple walk and those with disease are healed all in the name of Jesus.
 Yet we share this same word in America and few are moved.

 The Bible tells us in Hebrews Chapter eleven versus one through three that, “faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good report.
 Through faith we understand that the worlds were framed by the word of God so that things which are not seen were not made of things which do appear”.
 I love these versus because it challenges us to question our faith and what we believe about our faith individually.
 God’s word tells us that faith is the substance, (the material that it is made of) of things hoped for.
 It is the evidence, (again, something physical, its proof) of things not seen.
 When I read this, I believe it to mean that no matter what the physical world presents, I can be confident of what is going on in the spiritual world.
 It is because of what the spiritual world is doing the physical world will align itself with those who have enough courage to believe the word of God is truly the Word of God!
 Verse three confirms this.
 Through faith we understand that the world was brought into existence because of what was going on in the spiritual realm.
 From things unseen, things seen appeared!
 How great is that?

 The body of Christ spends a great deal of energy arguing about the literal word of God to all those things that really don’t matter much on the larger scale.
 We use it to create division amongst ourselves branching off into all kinds of different denominations.
 We use it to protest movies and on and on.
 I say, “If the word of God is the Word of God, regardless of personal interpretation, act on it.
 Stop waiting for someone to help you into the stirring pool of stagnated circumstances and enter the river of living water.
 Roll up your sleep number bed and walk!
 By Rick McGrath, Ph.D.

 Read more articles by Rick McGrath or search for other articles by topic below.